Charlotte Stuart, Duchess of Albany: Reconciliation with her father

 Only after his childless marriage to Louise was over, and Charles had fallen seriously ill, did he take an interest in Charlotte.
 She was now thirty and she had not seen her father since she was seven.
 On 23 March 1783, he altered his will to make her his heir and, a week later, signed an act of legitimisation.
 This act, recognising her as his natural daughter and entitling her to succeed to his private estate, was sent to Louis XVI of France.
 Henry Stuart, however, contested the legitimisation as being irregular and confusing to the succession.
 Louis XVI eventually did confirm the act and register it with the Parlement of Paris, but not until 6 September 1787.

-In July 1784, having granted his wife Louise a legal separation, Charles wrote to his daughter calling her "ma chére fille".
+In July 1784, having granted his wife Louise a legal separation, Charles wrote to his daughter calling her "ma chère fille".
 In his letter, he summoned Charlotte to Florence, where he was now resident.
 She arrived in Florence on 5 October 1784.
 In November, he installed her in the Palazzo Guadagni as Duchess of Albany, styling her "Her Royal Highness".
 Nevertheless, being illegitimate at birth, Charlotte still had no right of succession to the Stuart claim to the British throne.
 However, by this stage, the claims were of little value.
 European rulers had long since ceased to take Charles seriously.
 Even Pope Pius VI was refusing to recognise his royal title, and the famous Casanova had wittily called him the "pretender-in-vain".
 He was reduced to styling himself the Count d'Albany.

 That a Stuart restoration was now less than unlikely did not prevent the Prince presenting Charlotte as the next generation of the cause.
 On 30 November 1784, Charles held a 'State' banquet for Charlotte and invested her with the Order of the Thistle.
 He had medals struck for her, bearing the figure of Hope, the map of England, and the Stuart arms with legends such as "Spes Tamen Est Una" ("there is one hope").
 He also had her idealised in art; the Scottish artist Gavin Hamilton was commissioned to draw her in chalk in the neo-classical style, whilst Hugh Douglas Hamilton painted a flattering portrait in a tiara.